 Income is deemed from an ineligible financially-responsible spouse or parent the same way it is deemed for SSI-Related Medicaid cases.
-See Section 10.22,D,4,a.
+See Section 10.22.
 The COLA disregard is applied to any RSDI received by an ineligible spouse or financially-responsible parent and which is subject to deeming.

-Strikers
+5. Strikers